wearefuturegov/coronavirus-service-directory/README.md

 It has:
 - 📍 A simple **search form and results page** where the user chooses the kind of help they need and gives their postcode, then sees relevant services
 - 👩‍💻 A **read-only JSON API** for other applications to consume.
 Available at `/api/services`
 - 🔐 An **admin panel** and user accounts.
 Anyone can register but to sign in an existing user must first approve the account.
+At `/admin`.
-- 🕵️‍♀️ A form for users to **submit their own services**, which can then be published by an admin
+- 🕵️‍♀️ A form for users to **submit their own services**, which can then be published by an admin.
+At `/services/new`.

 It uses the [`geocoder`](https://github.com/alexreisner/geocoder) gem and [Google's geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to power geographical functionality.